*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 With experienced players, you will see strategies implemented early on that could affect the game later.
 Novice players don’t realize some of the intricacies of the beginning of the game, and this often causes them to lose to more veteran players.

-If you have a couple players that are skilled, strategic, and determined, a game could even take days to complete.
-In Risk, there is so much to do on a turn that a player could spend over thirty minutes just working on what they are doing on their one turn.
+However, if you have a couple players that are skilled, strategic, and determined, a game could even take days to complete.
+In Risk, there is so much to do on a turn that a player could spend over 5-10 minutes just working on what they are doing on their one turn.

 Although Risk might be more of a commitment than you are used to when you open up a game, Risk offers a lot of fun.